Chemical Health Specialists

 “I continue to be passionate about working with children, adolescents and their families at YSB.
 I continue be amazed at the hard work, resiliency, and growth clients demonstrate.
 I consider it an honor to work alongside my clients to assist them in making better choices and building stronger, healthier relationships.”

-Youth Diversion Specialists
+Youth Diversion Specialist

 Youth and Family Education

 Merri Guggisberg joined Youth Service Bureau (YSB) in February 2017 after 10 years in youth ministry.
 She enjoys building relationships while bringing education and hope to parents, caregivers and youth.
 Merri has an education degree in Family & Consumer Science and a Hotel & Restaurant Management degree.
 Both degrees are helpful when working with YSB audiences, ranging from school staff, parents, faith community members, fellow agencies and all focused on youth development.
 Merri enjoys spending time outdoors with her husband and Golden doodle exploring the many trails in our area, supporting her church community, or relaxing with a good book.

 “I’ve learned that people will forget what you said, people forget what you did, but people will never forget how you made them feel.”
 Maya Angelou

 Visit our Videos and Webinars to learn more about Merri!

 Mike has been with Youth Service Bureau since 1989.
 He holds an M.A. in Counseling and Psychological Services, and he is a Licensed Psychologist in Minnesota (License #LP0420).
 Mike has held a variety of roles at YSB over the years and is now our Executive Director.